 Any type of noticeable hair loss can be alarming.
 And while sometimes the cause of excess hair fall is temporary and will resolve on its own, other times, it's the result of something more serious, like Hashimoto's disease.

 But what is Hashimoto's disease?
 And how can it cause your hair to fall out?
-Here's a closer look at the link between this common thyroid disorder and hair loss, plus what you need to do to support thicker, fuller hair.
+Here's a closer look at the link between this common thyroid disorder and hair loss, plus what you need to do to combat thinning hair.

 What Is Hashimoto's Disease?

 Named after the Japanese doctor who first discovered the condition in 1912, Hashimoto's disease is an autoimmune disorder.
 It's sometimes referred to as Hashimoto's thyroiditis, or autoimmune thyroid disease, and is characterized by long-term thyroid inflammation.
 According to the American Thyroid Association, Hashimoto's Disease is one of the most common causes of hypothyroidism in the U.S. and is most common in women approaching middle age.

 "A slowed thyroid gland is known as hypothyroidism, the condition in which your thyroid does not make enough thyroid hormones," said board-certified endocrinologist Dr. Yasmin Akhunji.
 "This is most commonly caused by Hashimoto's disease, an autoimmune attack of the thyroid."

 The hypothyroidism caused by Hashimoto's leads to artificially spiked thyroid hormone levels throughout the body for a prolonged period of time.
 As the disease progresses, the exhausted thyroid gland begins to struggle to produce hormones, leading to a chronically slow or underactive thyroid gland and a host of other symptoms associated with sluggish hormone production.